CChemin/sugoi-api/docs/configuration.md

-## Configuration
+# Configuration

 All properties can be given by different ways.
 By default, spring Boot loads properties from application.properties.
 You can also use system properties for example ```java -jar app.jar -DNameofpropertie=valueOfProperty```.
-Command line application arguments also work : ``` -Dspring-boot.run.arguments="--nameofpropertie=valueOfProperty"```.
+Command line application arguments also work : ```batch -Dspring-boot.run.arguments="--nameofpropertie=valueOfProperty"```.
 You can also use OS environment variables.

 Sugoi-api is a springboot app working with extension.
 Each extension is activated by a property.

-## Available Properties:
+## Available Properties

 ### Realm provider configuration